kimh/clojure-by-example/source/index.md

 To add a value to the list, use `conj` (conj[oin]).
 Note that the new value is added to the top.

-## Where is remove?
+## Where is remove/delete?

-How to remove a value of a specific position from a list?
-Unfortunately, there is no function that removes elements from a list.
+You may wonder: *How can I remove a value at a specific position from a list?
+How can I remove all elements that match in a list?*

+Unfortunately, there is no function that do these in lists.

 If you are used to Object Oriented programming languages, removing elements from a collection is a everyday thing.
 Why can't I do this in Clojure?